bashguru/perimeterwalk/README.md

 Operating system tested on: WSL2 Ubuntu 20.04.5 LTS

-## In linux command line, start in the parent directory perimeterwalk, copy and paste, leave out the "$" and don't copy and paste lines with "#"
+## In linux command line, start in the parent directory perimeter-walk, copy and paste, leave out the "$" and don't copy and paste lines with "#"

 ```
 # Install Linux Dependencies